AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Navigation*

 When a user navigates by keyboard, date pickers are no longer automatically opened upon the date input receiving keyboard focus.
 Instead, keyboard users should tab to the date picker icon and press Enter to open the date picker.
 When a user navigates by mouse, date pickers are no longer automatically opened upon the date input being clicked.
-Instead, keyboard users should click the date picker icon to open the date picker.
+Instead, mouse users should click the date picker icon to open the date picker.

 This change was made to better conform with standard date picker UX patterns and to create a more accessible experience for keyboard and screen reader users.